selwynpolit/d9book/book/composer.md

 You will often need to install certain modules for a development environment but not install them on the production, staging or dev environments.
 Examples of these modules are: `devel`, `webprofiler`, `kint`, `devel_php`, `devel_generate`, `devel_reinstall`, `devel_entity_updates`, `devel_debug_log`, `devel_query_log` etc.

-To add modules to the `require-dev` section, use the `--dev` flag when installing the module.
-For example:
+This is done by adding these modules to the `require-dev` section.
+Simply use the `--dev` composer flag when requiring the module.

+For example, to add the devel module to your project:

 ```sh
 composer require --dev drupal/devel
 ```

-Or to install the Drupal core developer tools:
+Or the Drupal core developer tools:

 ```sh
 ddev composer require drupal/core-dev --dev
 ```

-Install the modules in the `require` as well as in the `require-dev` section:
+To install all the modules (e.g. on your local environment) including those in the `require-dev` section:

 ```sh
 composer install